 Training toys are used for exactly that, training!
 For example, you can use them to redirect destructive chewing.
-Dog’s always need something to chew on, so if you have to choose between a toy or your couch, you might as well get your dog a chew toy!
+Dogs always need something to chew on, so if you have to choose between a toy or your couch, you might as well get your dog a chew toy!
 Other types of training toys include talking dog buttons and agility kits.

 Interactive toys are the toys you use to play games and interact with your dog.
-Games like fetch or tug-of-war are a great example.
-These toys can go from a simple tennis ball to a rope.
+Games like fetch or tug-of-war are a notable example.
+These toys can go from a simple tennis ball to a rubber rope device.
 If it is something that is building a bond between you two while playing, it will fit in this category.

 Self-amusement toys are, as the name suggests, toys that your dog can play with and amuse themselves with.
 These toys, such as a snuffle mat, are usually made of stronger and more durable materials.
 This is one of the best kinds of toys to get your dog if you are looking for something to keep them entertained while they are home alone.
 But it is important to supervise your dog when they get a new toy to make sure it is safe for them.